Creating a Legacy Home: 7 Principles for Remodeling with Meaning, Beauty & Longevity

 Use restoration as inspiration.

-Preservation Tip: Salvage original doors, tiles, glass, and lighting — they add character you can’t buy new.
+Preservation Tip: Salvage original doors, tiles, glass, and lighting because they add character you cannot buy new.

 2. Build for 100 Years, Not 10

-Legacy isn’t just about style — it’s about durability.
+Legacy is not just about style; it is about durability.
 Choose materials and methods that last a lifetime (and beyond), even if they take a little more care upfront.

 Opt for plaster over drywall, brick over veneer, solid wood over laminate.

-Material Tip: Stay away from overly trendy finishes — think timeless, not temporary.
+Material Tip: Avoid overly trendy finishes; think timeless, not temporary.

 3. Design for the Next Generation

-The best remodels don’t just work for you today — they serve the lives that come next.
-Whether you're thinking about aging in place or flexible use, consider how the space can evolve.
+The best remodels do not just work for you today; they serve the lives that come next.
+Whether you are thinking about aging in place or flexible use, consider how the space can evolve.

 Design for family, guests, and future needs.